laveesh-gupta/windows-debloat/README.md

 # windows-debloat
- This is a very powerful script to debloat a new Windows installation.
+ This is a very powerful script/application/utility to debloat a new Windows installation.